COVID-19 claims second life in Franklin County

 • Wash hands for at least 20 seconds several times a day.

-The Health Department reported an increase in young people in their teens and 20s testing positive as well as more symptomatic cases.
+The Franklin County Health Department reported that young people in their teens and 20s are testing positive as well as showing more symptomatic cases.

 The department reported on Monday there were 13 new positive cases of COVID-19 since Friday.
 The department reports 68 cases currently active and 98 pending test results.
 Three county residents are currently hospitalized due to COVID – none of these patients are at AdventHealth Ottawa.